 What are the important paths for the development of Digital Twin？

-Creating digital twins involves integrating many technologies, such as information modeling, information synchronization, information enhancement, information analysis, intelligent decision-making, information access interface, and information security.
+Creating digital twins involves integrating many technologies, such as information modeling, information synchronisation, information enhancement, information analysis, intelligent decision-making, information access interface and information security.

 Through government guidance and industry cooperation to establish standards, we can effectively make progress in scientific research and overcome any issues that may arise in digital twin development.